UBC-MDS/Group28-CovidTracker-R/README.md

 CovidTrackerR provides basic data cleaning, wrangling and plotting of Covid tracking data in Canada.

 ## Functions
-The CovidTracker package is designed for the easy retrieval and analysis of data pertaining to Covid trends in Canada, including information about cases, vaccinations and testing.
+The CovidTrackerR package is designed for the easy retrieval and analysis of data pertaining to Covid trends in Canada, including information about cases, vaccinations and testing.
 The package serves as a wrapper for the opencovid.ca [API](Ihttps://opencovid.ca/api/), and provides additional helper functions for visualising the data, either as a time series or in the form of a map.

 * #### `get_covid_data()`
     Retrieve cleaned and formatted data of specified type and within (optionally) provided time ranges and locations